Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_folder_smb.md

 ### Directory

-To specify directory for SMB host.If the target directory does not exist, it will be created at the time of synchronization.
+To specify directory for SMB host.
+If the target directory does not exist, it will be created at the time of synchronization.

 Note: Under the following conditions, it becomes a circular reference and loops.
 Specify a directory filter or specify a directory on the master side that is different from the target.